etrnltltd/tsi-software-engineering-pkm/decisions/ADR-003-strategy-pattern-for-achievements.md

-# ADR-003: Use the Strategy Pattern for the Achievement Engine
+# ADR-003: Apply the Strategy Pattern to the Achievement Engine

 - **Tags:** taskmaster, architecture, design-patterns, sprint-5

 ## Context

-Sprint 5 of the MVP roadmap is to build the achievement engine.
-The plan is to ship 5 working achievements at MVP, but the system is designed to grow — I expect to have 15+ achievements by the end of the project, and more after the course ends.

-Each achievement is a different rule: "complete your first task", "finish 5 tasks in one day", "complete a task before 6 AM", and so on.
-They look different but answer the same question: *given the user's stats, is this unlocked?*

-I need to pick a structure for this before I start writing code.
-If I get it wrong, I'll either spend Sprint 5 fighting the design, or I'll have to refactor it later.
+The first version of the achievement engine in TaskMaster works, but it's a single 392-line `AchievementService` class.
+All 16 achievement rules are hardcoded across 7 private `check*` methods.
+Adding a new achievement means editing this central file, and the rule logic cannot be tested without spinning up the whole Spring context with a database.

+The system is meant to grow.
+The MVP plan calls for at least 5 achievements; the actual implementation already has 15 active rules and one dead one (`consistency` is defined but never checked anywhere — surfaced while preparing this ADR).
+Post-MVP, more achievements will be added.

+I need a structure that:
+- Makes adding a new achievement cheap.
+- Lets each rule be tested in isolation.
+- Doesn't introduce heavy dependencies.

 ## Options I considered

-1. **One big `if/else` chain inside `AchievementService`.**
-   Easy to start, but adding a new achievement means editing a central method.
-Breaks the Open/Closed Principle.
-Becomes unmanageable past ~5 rules.
+1. **Keep the current `if/else` chain.** Works for now.
+Becomes worse with every new rule.
+Already painful at 15.

-2. **Strategy pattern — one rule class per achievement.**
-   Each rule is its own small class implementing a common interface.
+2. **Strategy pattern — one rule class per achievement.** Each rule is a small class implementing a common interface.
 Spring auto-discovers them.
-Adding a new achievement = adding a new class.
-No central method to edit.
+Adding a rule = adding a file.
+No edits to existing code.

-3. **Chain of Responsibility.**
-   Rules pass the request along the chain.
-Overkill — the rules are independent and don't need ordering or short-circuiting.
+3. **Chain of Responsibility.** Rules pass the request along the chain.
+Overkill — the rules are independent and don't depend on order.

-4. **Rule engine library (Drools, Easy Rules).**
-   Industry-grade, but massive overkill for 15 rules.
-New dependency, new DSL to learn, more deployment complexity.
+4. **Rule engine library (Drools, Easy Rules).** Industry-grade, but massive overkill for 15 rules.
+New dependency, new DSL, more deployment complexity.
 Wrong tool for a course project.

-5. **Observer pattern.**
-   Right pattern for *notifying* about unlocks (toast, email).
+5. **Observer pattern.** Right pattern for *notifying* about unlocks (toast, email).
 Wrong pattern for *deciding* unlocks.
-I might use Observer later for the notification side.
+The frontend already uses event-based notifications, so Observer would be the right tool for that side later.

 ## Decision

 Option 2 — **Strategy pattern**.

-The rule logic lives in `com.example.demo.service.achievement`:
+A new sub-package `com.example.demo.service.achievement` contains:
-- `AchievementRule` interface with `achievementId()` and `isMet(UserStats)`.
+- `AchievementRule` — interface with `achievementId()` and `isMet(UserStats)`.
-- `AchievementChecker` as the context — Spring auto-injects a `List<AchievementRule>`.
+- `AchievementChecker` — Strategy context.
+Spring auto-injects `List<AchievementRule>`.
+Pure function: no DB, no logging, no I/O.
-- `UserStats` as an immutable input record.
+- `UserStats` — immutable record holding all numbers a rule could need.
-- `UserStatsBuilder` is the only class allowed to read from repositories.
+- `UserStatsBuilder` — the only class allowed to read from repositories.
-- Each achievement gets its own `@Component` class under `rules/`.
+- `rules/` — one `@Component` class per achievement (15 files).

-The `AchievementChecker` is a **pure function**: no DB calls, no logging, no I/O. Same input always returns the same output.
+The existing `AchievementService.checkAndGrantAchievements(User, Task)` keeps its signature (so `TaskService` doesn't change) but its body is reduced to: build stats → call checker → loop through returned IDs and call the existing `unlockAchievement(user, id)`.

 ## Consequences

 **Positive:**
 - Adding a new achievement = adding a new class.
-No edits to existing code.
+No edits to `AchievementService`.
-- Each rule is testable on its own without a database or mocks.
+- Rules become unit-testable without the database.
+- The `UserStats` snapshot is built once per check instead of each rule querying the DB independently.
+Fewer DB calls.
-- The pure-function checker can be reused for a future "preview my next achievement" feature without rewriting.
+- The pure-function checker can be reused for a "preview my next achievement" feature later.
-- Forces a clear separation between *deciding* unlocks (pure) and *persisting* them (side-effectful).

 **Negative:**
-- More files than a single-class approach.
-For a 5-rule MVP this is a real cost.
+- More files than before.
+For a 5-rule prototype this would be overhead.
+With 15+ rules it pays off.
 - Slight learning curve for anyone unfamiliar with the pattern (mitigated by the module README).

-**Mitigation for the "more files" cost:**
+**Mitigation:**
-- Each rule file is ~10 lines, so the file count is high but the total code volume is the same.
+- Each rule file is ~10 lines, so file count is high but total code volume is the same.
-- The benefit kicks in around rule #5 and grows from there.
-By the time the project ends, the call will look obvious.
+- `consistency` is left out of the new module on purpose — it's dead code in the original.
+Filed as a separate follow-up: build streak tracking properly so it can actually unlock.